 Dubrovnik City Walls

-Walking around the city walls is a great way to see the city and its surroundings.
+Walking around the walls of Dubrovnik is a great way to see the city and its surroundings.
 Just be prepared that you will be one of the very many visitors.
 If you have a Dubrovnik card, visit the Maritime Museum on your way.

 In the second half of the 16th century, the Republic of Ragusa was one of the leading navies in the world, which is why Dubrovnik seafarers became world famous carriers among foreign parts of the Mediterranean, the Black Sea, the Northern ocean parts of Germany, the Netherlands, England, and America as well.
 If you are willing to explore this part of the city’s history, the Maritime Museum is the right place to go.
 It offers a great variety of written documents, old editions and books, pictures of ships, ports and captains, archaeological finds of sunken ships, ship’s instruments and so on.
 This maritime museum is believed to be the richest in Croatia.

 Address: St John Fortress.
 Free with Dubrovnik card.

 Finish your sightseeing day with visiting Fort Lawrence outside the city walls.

 The Fort of St. Lawrence lies outside the city walls at the western entrance to the city.
 It proudly sits on its steep cliffs.
 It dominates both the sea and the land entrances to the city on the western side, protecting Dubrovnik's oldest harbour, Kalarinja.
 The fort has between 4 and 12 metre thick walls on three sides, north, west, and southwest, the sides the enemy could approach from.
 Throughout the centuries, this fort was adapted many times.
 It was a military base during the Austrian occupation, and then it was converted into a hospitality facility.
 Recently it has become one of the most beautiful stages in the world for the performance of Shakespeare's 'Hamlet'.
 Free with Dubrovnik card.